Larry Ryckman: Sports

 In 1991, Ryckman purchased and privatized the Calgary Stampeders Football Club of the Canadian Football League (CFL).
 At the time the team was struggling financially and Ryckman was widely credited for saving the team.
 Many changes took place under his ownership, including the signing of Heisman Trophy winning quarterback Doug Flutie, quarterback Jeff Garcia from San Jose State and future pro wrestling superstar Dwayne "The Rock" Johnson and in team management and player personnel.
 A new marketing campaign was built around "The New Calgary Stampeders".
 During his tenure the Stampeders broke a number of league and team records, participated in five Grey Cup Championship games, and won the Grey Cup in Toronto in 1992, for the first time in 21 years.
 Part of the marketing campaign was one of extortion: at one point he demanded that Stampeders fans buy 16,000 season tickets or else he would move the team to San Antonio, Texas.

+During his five years in the CFL, Ryckman co-chaired the CFL expansion committee with late actor John Candy and served on the Executive Committee of the CFL Board of Governors.
+In 1993, he purchased the rights to host the 1993 Grey Cup game for the City of Calgary.
+That year, he declined the playoff bye the Stampeders had earned in order to get another playoff home game and the ticket sales that resulted from it.
+The 1993 Grey Cup festival drew a capacity crowd of over 50,000 spectators.
+Ryckman constructed and donated new private luxury boxes at the Stampeders home field, McMahon Stadium in Calgary.
+Ryckman was subsequently awarded the CFL's Outstanding Contribution Award for his contributions to both the league and as a Governor.

 Ryckman was a major advocate of the CFL's American expansion, with part of the rationale being that the expansion fees could serve as a source of revenue for the existing franchises.

 In 1995, the Alberta Securities Commission levied costs of its investigation on Ryckman after he was found guilty of stock manipulation in a regulatory hearing, that despite Ryckman's objections, was conducted outside of Alberta civil and criminal courts.
 Ryckman chose to place the team into receivership to eliminate over $5 million in government debt that he had assumed in his purchase of the team, in order to sell it to Sig Gutsche of Calgary, which was announced and arranged a year before the sale.
 The final sale of the team was made on April 3, 1996, to Sig Gutsche.
 Whereas Ryckman had restored interest in the Stampeders and made it a Championship team after 21 years, Gutsche was able to rectify the team's debts and make it profitable again.